himanibirhade/Central-User-Management/permissions_in_central.md

 ## Permissions in Central

-Permissions are a set of rules and settings that determine what actions a user or a group of users can perform within the Central.
+Permissions are a set of rules and settings that determine what actions a user or a group of users can perform within  Central.

-The following are the permissions that you can set for a user or a user group in Centra:
+The following are the permissions that you can set for a user or a user group in Central:

 * View: Users with view permissions can see data and information within Central but cannot make changes.
 This is often used for read-only access.